FractalBlocks/Fractal.js/docs/ARCHITECTURE.md

 ### Inputs

-Inputs are the way interfaces dispatch actions or tasks.
-This means inputs are subscribed by interfaces to any external event, and in react to this event the input process the data and dispatch actions or tasks.
+Inputs are the way interfaces dispatch Actions or Tasks.
+This means Inputs are subscribed by interfaces to any external event, and in react to this event the input process the data and dispatch actions or tasks.

 Inputs are described into an object, and have a function that behaves like expected.